UniqueName12345/BemuseLang/README.md

-# BemuseLang
+# Bemuse Programming Language
-Bemuse Programming Language | A language that bemuses you.
+BPL is an esoteric programming language which (like it's name suggests) bemuses you.